initzhang/TFRecord-Parser/README.md

 So now it is clear how we can parse one TFRecord file:
 1. read a TFRecord in binary format
 2. read the first 8 bytes into a uint64, get the length
-3. skip the 4 bytes crc of length (you should be careful about this)
+3. skip the 4 bytes crc of length (**you should be careful about this**)
-4. read length bytes as data, and using Protocal Buffer C++ API to decode it.
+4. read length bytes as data, and use Protocal Buffer C++ API to decode it.
 5. skip the 4 bytes crc of data
 6. repeat 2~5 until you reach the end of the file